Bachelor degree and admission to Master Vitality & Ageing.

 In this educational line, students learn the principles and techniques of different types of research, including biomedical research, epidemiological research and behavioural research.
 The students will learn the principles of quantitative and qualitative methods and they will apply these principles on various research questions.
 The students will learn to interpret study results and to define new valid research questions.
 The students will be able to design and write scientific research plans and to peer review the study designs of fellow students and researchers.

-The course consists of some integrated lectures with the modules of the programme, one week course about quantitative research methods, one week course about qualitative research methods and a quantitative or qualitative e-learning (advanced course of choice).
+The course consists of some integrated lectures with the modules of the programme,a course about quantitative research methods, a course about qualitative research methods and a quantitative or qualitative e-learning (advanced course of choice).
 The final product of this course is a presentation about your written thesis plan, as preparation for the internship.

 is able to review international scientific literature